-Singapore is one of, if not THE safest country in the world!
+Singapore is one of, if not THE safest country in the world to visit!
 This is a nation that suffers very, very rarely from any serious sort of crime.
-Murder, theft, trafficking are practically unheardof here.
+Murder, theft, and trafficking are practically unheard-of here.

 Though there is still some petty crime for which you need to be prepared for, those backpacking in Singapore should feel very safe at any time of the day.

 The reason for Singapore’s lack of crime is because of an extremely strict judicial system and some laws that are just plain weird.
 Petty crimes, even those as innocent as jaywalking, littering, and spitting, are met with substantial punishment.
 If caught, many perpetrators are forced to do mandatory clean-up duty.

-Even caning, which is more painful than you think, is a common sentence for more serious offenses though the odds of you being subject to this are still rare.
+Even caning, which is more painful than you think, is a common sentence for more serious offences though the odds of you being subject to this are still rare.

 Drug possession and use are extremely illegal in Singapore.
 Should someone be caught with any sort of narcotic in Singapore, then they will be subject to either a very long prison sentence or even death.
 Do yourself a favor and avoid drug use in Singapore; it’s probably not worth it.
-Entering the country while high is still considered an offense as well so be sure to detoxify before crossing the border.
+Entering the country while high is still considered an offence as well so be sure to detoxify before crossing the border.